lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Create a new folder called *BiasedSampling/*, create a new input file named *input.lammps* in it, and copy the following lines:
+    Create a new folder called *BiasedSampling/*, and create a new input file named *input.lammps* in it, and copy the following lines:

 ..  code-block:: lammps